rosano/journal/content/posts/01hc674w2gqchq557tdb4hjm73.md

 country: United States
 categories: ["thought"]
 ---
 What are the messages that only I could write?
-What are the experiences and stories that only i could share?
+What are the experiences and stories that only I could share?
 What can be seen only from where I'm standing?